-6) Mrs Mummy Penny, Lynn James, suggests thinking of your friends and family who work for a travel company or hotel.
+6) Think of your friends and family who work for a travel company or hotel.
 Maybe they have a friends and family offer code they can give you?
-One of her friends is a concierge at Aria in Las Vegas and can always find her a deal.
 Often it makes it cheaper than package deals.

 7) “Use cashback!” exclaims Emma Bradley of Mums Savvy Savings “Look for discount codes and then use sites like Topcashback* which will give you money straight back into your account too.
 I saved about £150 from doing this last year.”
 (I got about £70 from Thomson last Summer too.

 Thinking ahead planning a holiday

 8) Faith Archer from Much More with Less cuts food costs while away by booking somewhere to stay with self-catering facilities.
 “Even the odd breakfast in your room or packed lunch can save cash compared to eating out for every meal!”, she says.